 Uncramped, free from ill-will and enmity.

 (2 and 3) Faith in the universality of inspiration and a hearty admission that spiritual pre-eminence is open to women.
 As to the former, Suzuki has well pointed out that Christ is conceived of by Buddhists quite as the Buddha himself.
 ‘The Dharmakāya revealed itself as Sakya Muni to the Indian mind, because that was in harmony with its needs.
 The Dharmakāya appeared in the person of Christ on the Semitic stage, because it suited their taste best in this way.’
 As to the latter, there were women in the ranks of the Arahats in early times; and, as the Psalms of the Brethren show, there were even child-Arahats, and, so one may presume, girl-Arahats.
 And if it is objected that this refers to the earlier and more flourishing period of the Buddhist religion, yet it is in a perfectly modern summary of doctrine that we find these suggestive words, ‘With this desire even a maiden of seven summers may be a leader of the four multitudes of beings.’
-That spirituality has nothing to do
+‘That spirituality has nothing to do

 with the sexes is the most wonderful law in the teachings of the Buddhas.’